jimmieego/reading-notes/CSS/CSS-in-Depth.md

 - `flex-grow: n`: `n` is a non-zero number.
 The item will grow until all of the remaining space is used up.
 Declaring a higher `flex-grow` value gives that element more “weight”; it’ll take a larger portion of the remainder.
 An item with `flex-grow: 2` will grow twice as much as an item with `flex-grow: 1`.

 The `flex-shrink` value for each item indicates whether it should shrink to prevent overflow.
 If an item has a value of `flex-shrink: 0`, it will not shrink.
 Items with a value greater than 0 will shrink until there is no overflow.
 An item with a higher value will shrink more than an item with a lower value, proportional to the `flex-shrink` values.

+### Flex direction

+`flex-direction`: Its initial value (`row`) causes the items to flow left-to-right. `flex- direction: column` causes the flex items to stack vertically (top to bottom).
+Flexbox also supports `row-reverse` to flow items right to left, and `column-reverse` to flow items bottom to top.

+In CSS, working with height is fundamentally different than working with widths.
+A flex container will be 100% the available width, but the height is determined naturally by its contents.
+This behavior does not change when you rotate the main axis.

+In a vertical flexbox, `flex-grow` and `flex-shrink` applied to the items will have no effect unless something else forces the height of the flex container to a specific size.